-Though there area many, many types of seeds that you can grow inside, I wanted to keep this list short so it’s not overwhelming for beginners.
+Though there are many, many types of seeds that you can grow inside, I wanted to keep this list short so it’s not overwhelming for beginners.

 17 Easiest Seeds To Start Indoors

 Below, I broke my list down into two sections.
 One is for flowers, and the other one is for vegetables.
 Hopefully that will make it simple for you to find what you’re looking for.
-So here is my list of the easiest plants to grow from seed indoors for beginners…

 Easiest Flower Seeds To Start Indoors

 First I’ll begin with a few of my favorite flower seeds that I always plant inside the house.
 I use a lot of them, both in my garden and in containers.

 1. Marigold – One of my all-time favorite flowers, marigolds are super easy seeds to grow indoors.
 They attract pollinators, and can help to deter pests from the garden too.

 2. Castor bean – Castor bean seeds can be a bit fussy, so it’s much easier to start them indoors.
 Once they sprout, the seedlings grow really fast.
-Red castor bean is my favorite type to grow, and they are gorgeous.
+Red castor bean is my favorite type, and they are gorgeous.

 3. Coleus – Coleus is definitely one of the best plants to grow indoors from seed because the seeds are tiny and could be washed away in the garden.

 Easiest Vegetable Plants To Grow From Seed Indoors